TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/sdl/r5f_cpu.md

 \code

- ASM Test Application
-All the register read are complete.
-The MIDR register value  is  0x411fc153
-The CTR register value  is  0x8003c003
+R5F CPU STATIC REGISTER READ Start...

+The MPU Register read started for MPU REGION -> 0x0

-The TCMTR register value  is  0x10001
+The SCTLR register value  is  0x1e5187d
 The MPUIR register value  is  0x1000
-The MPIDR register value  is  0xc0000000
-The PFR0 register value  is  0x131
-The PFR1 register value  is  0x1
-The ID_DFR0 register value  is  0x10400
-The ID_AFR0 register value  is  0x0
-The ID_MMFR0 register value  is  0x210030
-The ID_MMFR1 register value  is  0x0
+The RGNR register value  is  0x0
-The ID_MMFR2 register value  is  0x1200000
-The ID_MMFR3 register value  is  0x211
-The ID_ISAR0 register value  is  0x2101111
-The ID_ISAR1 register value  is  0x13112111
-The ID_ISAR2 register value  is  0x21232141
-The ID_ISAR3 register value  is  0x1112131
-The ID_ISAR4 register value  is  0x10142
-The ID_ISAR5 register value  is  0x0
+The MPURbaseAddr register value  is  0x0
-The CCSIDR register value  is  0xf00fe019
-The CLIDR register value  is  0x9200003
-The AIDR register value  is  0x0
+The MPURsize register value  is  0x3d
-The CSSELR register value  is  0x1
+The MPURaccessControl register value  is  0x1204

+The MPU Register read started for MPU REGION -> 0x1

 The SCTLR register value  is  0x1e5187d
+The MPUIR register value  is  0x1000
+The RGNR register value  is  0x1
+The MPURbaseAddr register value  is  0x0
+The MPURsize register value  is  0x1d
+The MPURaccessControl register value  is  0x20b

+The MPU Register read started for MPU REGION -> 0x2

+The SCTLR register value  is  0x1e5187d
+The MPUIR register value  is  0x1000
+The RGNR register value  is  0x2
+The MPURbaseAddr register value  is  0x80000
+The MPURsize register value  is  0x1d
+The MPURaccessControl register value  is  0x20b

+The MPU Register read started for MPU REGION -> 0x3

+The SCTLR register value  is  0x1e5187d
+The MPUIR register value  is  0x1000
+The RGNR register value  is  0x3
+The MPURbaseAddr register value  is  0x70000000
+The MPURsize register value  is  0x29
+The MPURaccessControl register value  is  0x20b

+All the R5F MPU Static register read are complete.

+The SCTLR register value  is  0x1e5187d
-The ACTLR register value  is  0x27
+The ACTLR register value  is  0x2f
 The SecondaryACTLR register value  is  0x400000
 The CPACR register value  is  0xc0f00000
-The MPURegionBaseADDR register value  is  0x70000000 The MPURegionEnableR register value  is  0x29
-The MPURegionAccessControlR register value  is  0x20b The RGNR register value  is  0x3
 The BTCMRegionR register value  is  0x80019
 The ATCMRegionR register value  is  0x25
 The SlavePortControlR register value  is  0x0
 The CONTEXTIDR register value  is  0x0
-The ThreadProcessIDR1 register value  is  0x0
-The ThreadProcessIDR2 register value  is  0x0
-The ThreadProcessIDR3 register value  is  0x0
 The nVALIRQSET register value  is  0x0
 The nVALFIQSET register value  is  0x0
 The nVALRESETSET register value  is  0x0
 The nVALDEBUGSET register value  is  0x0
 The nVALIRQCLEAR register value  is  0x0
 The nVALFIQCLEAR register value  is  0x0
 The nVALRESETCLEAR register value  is  0x0
 The nVALDEBUGCLEAR register value  is  0x0
 The BuildOption1R register value  is  0x80000
 The BuildOption2R register value  is  0x8abfc5c7
 The PinOptionR register value  is  0xc
 The LLPPnormalAXIRR register value  is  0x0
 The LLPPvirtualAXIRR register value  is  0x0
 The AHBRR register value  is  0x5000004d
-The CFLR register value  is  0x0
-The PMOVSR register value  is  0x0
-The DFSR register value  is  0x0
-The ADFSR register value  is  0x0
+The PMCNTENSET register value  is  0x80000000
-The DFAR register value  is  0x0
+The PMCR register value  is  0x41151801
-The IFSR register value  is  0x0
+The PMUSERENR register value  is  0x0
-The IFAR register value  is  0x0
+The PMINTENSET register value  is  0x0
-The AIFSR register value  is  0x0
+The PMINTENCLR register value  is  0x0

-Test Name: ASM API TEST  PASSED
+R5F CPU STATIC REGISTER READ Complete!

- All tests have passed
+All test have passed.

 \endcode
 \endcond